 Click on the in Progress button to view the details

-The image shows a progress status for a VRA 8.14.1 upgrade request.
+Progress status for a VRA 8.14.1 upgrade request.

 We now have to wait for the download to complete